 Early in 1846, Young concluded that the Mormons had to abandon Nauvoo and seek a new sanctuary.
 He organized the exodus that would eventually lead them to the Great Salt Lake Basin.
 On 10 February 1846, Young began leading 1,600 of the 12,000 Nauvoo Mormons to a winter camp at Sugar Grove, Iowa.
 As the spring approached, Young sent an emissary to Washington to ask the federal government for some sort of protection on their march.

 That emissary, Jesse Little, landed in Washington a mere eight days after Congress had declared war on Mexico.
 Local contacts helped him meet with high officials and Little then offered a battalion of Mormon men to serve in the war.
-On 2 June 1846, President James K. Polk accepted the offer on the condition that at least several hundred men would enlist.
+On 2 June 1846, President James K Polk accepted the offer on the condition that at least several hundred men would enlist.
 Thus was created the only religiously based unit in United States military history – the Mormon Battalion.

-More than 500 men enlisted under the command of the Lieutenant Colonel Stephen Kearny who ordered them to march from near Council Bluffs, Iowa to San Diego, California under the leadership of Captain Philip St. George Cooke.
+More than 500 men enlisted under the command of Lieutenant Colonel Stephen Kearny who ordered them to march from near Council Bluffs, Iowa to San Diego, California under the leadership of Captain Philip Saint George Cooke.
 One of their main tasks was building a wagon road along the 2,000-mile trek.
 Although they played a role in the “Capture of Tucson” – a narrative I’ll detail on my return to that city – their march was uneventful excepting one rather singular incident near the San Pedro River in Arizona.

 Having set out in July, they reached this part of Arizona in November 1846 where they encountered a herd of untended wild cattle.
 Their presence apparently disturbed the bulls who charged the camp destroying some of the mules and wagons and wounding two men.
 The soldiers responded as soldiers will.
 They loaded their guns and killed between 10 and 15 of the offending beasts in a skirmish that sarcastically came to be called “The Battle of the Bulls.”

 The Mormon Battalion reached San Diego on 29 January 1847 where they remained for the next five months until their discharge on 16 July.
-By this time, both Kearny (Brigadier General) and Cooke (Lt.
-Colonel) had received promotions.
+By this time, both Kearny (Brigadier General) and Cooke (Lieutenant Colonel) had received promotions.
 While there, the battalion also performed duties in several locations in southern California including serving as peacekeepers in a dispute between the Californios and Luiseños tribes.

-Some confusion arose between John C. Freemont and Kearny regarding the governance of the territory.
+Some confusion arose between John C Freemont and Kearny regarding the governance of the territory.
 Thus, it’s likely the most significant service the battalion provided in California was serving as a reliable unit under Cooke that General Kearny could count on in his conflict with Fremont over who was the rightful Governor of California.

 Young, who during his lifetime proved himself not only an effective and savvy leader but who was also an exceptional businessman, made shrewd political and financial use of the battalion.
 Based on their past experience some, of Young’s counselors were suspicious of possible government betrayal.
 Young, however, viewed the enlistment as a potential public relations victory for the Church because it would provide concrete evidence of its loyalty to the United States.